 There's an app for that!
 The free Alternative Fueling Station Locator iPhone app, developed by the National Renewable Energy Laboratory, allows iPhone users to find the 20 EV closest stations within a 30-mile radius.
 Users can view the locations on a map or as a list containing station addresses, phone numbers, and hours of operation.
 You can also use PlugShare to locate charging stations around the country.
 You can download the free PlugShare app on your smart phone or tablet.

-Tax credits for charging equipment: Consumers who purchase qualified residential charging equipment prior to December 31, 2013 may receive a federal tax credit of up to $1,000.
+Federal Tax credits for charging equipment: Consumers who purchase qualified residential charging equipment prior to December 31, 2016 may receive a federal tax credit of up to $1,000.
 Businesses and investors who purchased charging equipment may receive a federal tax credit of 30% of the equipment and installation cost, up to $30,000.
-If you installed a charging station in 2012, you have until April 15 to prepare and file your income tax return for 2012.
 Learn more about the Alternative Fuel Vehicle Refueling Property credit here.

 Tax credits for new EVs and PHEVs: The Qualified Plug-In Electric Drive Motor Vehicle Tax Credit provides a $2,500 federal tax credit for vehicles with batteries of at least 4 kWh and $417 for each extra kWh.
 The maximum tax credit is $7,500.
 The Toyota Prius Plug-in Hybrid qualifies for $2,500, and the Nissan Leaf and Chevy Volt qualify for the full $7,500 tax credit.
 Click on the following links to see the tax credit amounts for PHEVs and EVs.
 This incentive applies only to the first 200,000 cars sold for any given company, and the credit will be slowly phased out after that.
 This credit also applies only to new cars, so make sure the car dealership has not already registered the car in its own name.
 You can learn more about the tax credit here.